 The available evidence does not indicate an increased risk of malformations or miscarriage if the father takes methotrexate less than 30 mg/week.
 However, a risk cannot be completely excluded.
 Methotrexate may be genotoxic.
 This means that the medicine may cause genetic mutation.
 Methotrexate can affect sperm production with the potential to cause birth defects.
-Therefore, you should avoid fathering a child or to donate semen_whilst taking methotrexate and for at least 6 months after treatment is stopped.
+Therefore, you should avoid fathering a child or to donate semen whilst taking methotrexate and for at least 6 months after treatment is stopped.

-- are using any other medicines or vitamin products (see section "Other medicines and Methotrexate Tablets"); - have ulcerations in your stomach or bowel (peptic ulcer or ulcerative colitis); - are in poor general condition; - have received any vaccinations recently or are you due to have any; - have any inactive, prolonged infections (e.g. tuberculosis, hepatitis B or C, shingles [herpes zoster]); - Diabetes mellitus treated with insulin. - You have problems with lung function - You are severely overweight - You have abnormal accumulation of liquid in the abdomen or in the cavity between the lungs and chest wall (ascites, pleural effusions) - You are dehydrated or suffer from conditions leading to dehydration (e.g. dehydration as a result of vomiting, diarrhoea or inflammation of the mouth and lips).
+- "Other medicines and Methotrexate Tablets"); - have ulcerations in your stomach or bowel (peptic ulcer or ulcerative colitis); - are in poor general condition; - have received any vaccinations recently or are you due to have any; - have any inactive, prolonged infections (e.g. tuberculosis, hepatitis B or C, shingles [herpes zoster]); - Diabetes mellitus treated with insulin. - You have problems with lung function - You are severely overweight - You have abnormal accumulation of liquid in the abdomen or in the cavity between the lungs and chest wall (ascites, pleural effusions) - You are dehydrated or suffer from conditions leading to dehydration (e.g. dehydration as a result of vomiting, diarrhoea or inflammation of the mouth and lips).